On the commutator subgroup of a right-angled Artin group: Introduction

 \section{Introduction}

-A \emph{right-angled Artin group}, also known as a \emph{graph group}, has $m$ generators $g_1,\ldots,g_m$ and commutativity relations $g_ig_j=g_jg_i$ for some pairs~$\{i,j\}$.
-Such a group interpolates between the free group of rank $m$ (in which no pair of generators commutes), and a free abelian group of rank $m$ (in which every pair of generators commutes).
+A \emph{right-angled Artin group}, also known as a \emph{graph group} or a \emph{partially commutative group}, has $m$ generators $g_1,\ldots,g_m$ and commutativity relations $g_ig_j=g_jg_i$ for some pairs~$\{i,j\}$.
+Such a group interpolates between a free group of rank $m$ (in which no pair of generators commutes), and a free abelian group of rank $m$ (in which every pair of generators commutes).
 A right-angled Artin group is therefore defined by a graph $\Gamma$ with $m$ vertices, where two vertices are joined by an edge whenever the two corresponding generators commute.
 Right-angled Artin groups are classical objects in geometric group theory.